alihassanijr/.dotfiles/README.md

 What I wish I could figure out is a way to get it running in-terminal instead of the GTK gui window, but I'm guessing it's a long shot on mac.

-That's why by default, VimTex opens a kitty window split and calls a python-based PDF preview script with vim key bindings.
+I used to have [VimTex open a kitty window split](deprecated/) and call a python-based PDF preview script with vim key bindings.
-It is useful  sometimes -- but if I ever need to dig in, zoom in, forward search, stuff like that, I get Zathura back by just doing `<leader>lv`.
+It was useful sometimes -- but it was very limited, buggy, and used to melt my macbook when I left it running in the background.
+On a different note, I'm moving away from kitty, so I'm getting rid of everything that's dependent on it.

 ### Custom scripts